kyrylo/pry-theme/README.md

 Theme files must have `.prytheme` extension.
 Check out [Pry Theme Collection][ptc], if you want to find some themes other than default ones.

-* On GNU/Linux

-    Put your theme file in `$XDG_CONFIG_HOME/pry-theme` directory.

-* On Mac OS
+* On GNU/Linux and Mac OS

-    Put your theme file in `$HOME/Library/Application Support/pry-theme` directory.
+    Put your theme file in `$HOME/.pry/themes` directory.

 And don't forget to adjust your `.pryrc`!